cedricms/whichwargamefaction.github.io/README.md

 # whichwargamefaction.github.io
 A tool to help people choose their wargame faction and get started out in the hobby.

+The aim is to reference starter boxes in order to help futur players choose what best suits them.

 ## Contributors
 Contributors who want to add starter army references just need to:
 * Fork the repository;